We answer everything you need to know about how to plan a trip to Bali so you can bask in the Indonesian sunshine without a worry.

 Eight days is an excellent duration for a trip to Bali, providing time to experience the highlights of Ubud, relax at the seaside resorts of Nusa Dua, and enjoy a day cruise to or night on Gili Meno island.

 Bali is small, so you do not need to plan a long vacation to explore most of the island’s main hubs.
 That said, trips of up to 12 days are ideal for travelers with a vested interest in Balinese and Indonesian culture.
-The more time you spend in Bali, the more room there will be for activities and tours that reveal the island’s rich history and traditions.
+The more time you spend in the region, the more room there will be for activities and tours that reveal the island’s rich history and traditions.

 Bali is famous for its picturesque beaches that attract families who enjoy the outdoors, couples on their honeymoons, and surfers searching for the world’s best waves.
 Balinese temples are also famous, and history buffs and senior travelers adore any opportunity to embrace Bali’s humble culture at these spiritual sites.